e7h4n/ccstate/docs/react.md

 `useComputed` is similar to `useMemo`, but it can automatically track dependencies, so you don't need to manually specify a dependency array like with `useMemo`.
 And async `Computed` is also supported as normal.

+However, during the computation process of `useComputed`, it's possible to access methods that can cause side effects on the Store, such as methods returned by other `useSet` calls.
+While this approach might work in some cases, CCState does not recommend this practice and won't test for stability under these circumstances.
+This is particularly important to note when migrating from `useMemo` to `useComputed`.

 ```jsx
 function App() {
   const userId$ = useCCState('');